Kanishk-Mishra/Image-Mismatch-Analyzer/README.md

-# 🧠 AI-Based Mismatch Analyzer (Automotive Dashboard Image Validation)
+# 🧠 AI-Based Mismatch Analyzer (Car's Dashboard Image Validation)

 ## 📘 Problem Statement
 In the automotive industry, validating dashboard and infotainment display images for multiple vehicle variants is crucial.
 Each test cycle generates a **Global Test Report** containing thousands of image comparisons between the *Reference (Expected)* and *To-Check (Actual)* images.